 Most recently, she led the historic acquisition of the University of the Sciences.
-After assuming the interim presidency last summer, she finalized another merger with the Pennsylvania College of Health Sciences expected to close next January.
-She also implemented a leadership council to ensure accountability, timely progress and implementation of strategic priorities and has overseen the start of several campus construction projects.
+After assuming the interim presidency last summer, she finalized another merger with the Pennsylvania College of Health Sciences and helped with the IGCSE Economics group classes expected to close next January.
+She also implemented a leadership council to ensure accountability, timely progress, and the implementation of strategic priorities, and she has overseen the start of several campus construction projects.

 Before her arrival at Saint Joseph’s, McConnell held several leadership positions at Rockhurst University, a Jesuit institution in Kansas City, Missouri.
-She served as dean of both the College of Business, Influence, and Information Analysis and the Helzberg School of Management, as well as associate provost for academic affairs and full professor of accounting.
+She served as dean of both the College of Business, Influence, and Information Analysis and the Helzberg School of Management, as well as associate provost for academic affairs and full professor of accounting which you will see here on the website First Woman Elected To Lead Saint Joseph’s University, Cheryl A. McConnell, PhD.
 While there she developed a strong track record of interdisciplinary collaboration, program innovation and growth, faculty development, budget management and strategic partnerships.